edbranaganharris-lang/all-sky-camera-calibration-pipeline/README.md

 The final correction model reached a precision of 0.478 ± 0.364 px above 60° altitude.

 Developed as a final year astrophysics project at the University of Bristol, PHYS30034 Research Project in Physics.
-Mark yet to be released.
+Achieved 78%.

 <img width="2028" height="1520" alt="image-20260306154232" src="https://github.com/user-attachments/assets/f6dcb0f8-44a1-4b41-9a89-d07dd8898301" />